serverkit/serverkit/README.md

 - notify - specify an Array of handler ids that should be applied after changed

 ### Type
-A resource must have a type attribute.
-Currently the following types are available:
+A resource must have a valid type attribute like:

 - command
+- file
 - git
 - nothing
 - package